tuckthomas/ALS-FTD-Dashboard/README.md

 **This is a work in progress.** The API functionaltiy is working with an initial amount of identifed fields that were requested, though additional fields will be added soon. **Furthermore, I still have quite a bit of data cleanup/normalization to do.** I am sharing this as-is in case anyone is interested in contributing.

-**The front-end has not yet been developed.** I am still contimplating the best front-end approach.
+**The front-end has not yet been developed.** I am still contemplating the best front-end approach.
 Whether it be with custom graphs, charts, and tables.
 Though, I am currently leaning towards using Metabase as the Dashboard front-end.

 # Requirements
 This project depends on several Python packages.
 Below is a breakdown of the required packages, along with optional dependencies if you're using PostgreSQL as your database.